ParaliyzedEvo/osu-Radio/README.md

-Basically this repo is my modified version of [ThunderBirdo's](https://www.youtube.com/@ThunderBirdOsu) code, "osu!Radio".
+~~Basically this repo is my modified version of [ThunderBirdo's](https://www.youtube.com/@ThunderBirdOsu) code, "osu!Radio".
 What I did was clean up a few stuff while adding features of my own and changing some stuff that I think would be better for this kind of code.
-Welp that's all to explain.
+Welp that's all to explain.~~

+Me and ThunderBirdo are now collaborating in this repo to make osu!Radio V2!

 **ALL PLATFORMS SUPPORTED**